Elastigirl: Role

 Helen Truax first appears in The Incredibles (2004) as Elastigirl, a superhero with superhuman elasticity.
 Following the government's ban on superheroes due to a series of accidents and lawsuits, she marries fellow superhero Bob Parr (Mr. Incredible) and retires.
-The couple has three children, Violet, Dash, and Jack-Jack, and insists that they conceal their own powers to remain hidden among civilians.
-While Bob struggles with the loss of his superheroic identity, Helen adapts to domesticity as a housewife easier than her family, but becomes increasingly concerned by Bob's aloofness as he secretly resumes hero work.
+The couple has three children, Violet, Dash, and Jack-Jack, and insists that they conceal their own superpowers to remain undetected among civilians.
+While Bob struggles with the loss of his superheroic identity, Helen adapts to domesticity as a housewife easier than her family, but grows concerned by Bob's aloofness as he secretly resumes hero work.
 Suspicious of his behavior, Helen consults costume designer Edna Mode, who reveals Bob's actions and location, restores her confidence, and outfits her with a new super suit.
-She tracks Bob to Nomanisan Island, where she infiltrates the base of Syndrome (Buddy Pine), a crazed inventor and former superfan of Mr. Incredible's who turns against him for dismissing him as a child.
-Unbeknownst to her, Violet and Dash stowaway aboard her chartered jet; it is destroyed by Syndrome's missiles but they narrowly survive.
+She tracks Bob to Nomanisan Island, where she infiltrates the base of Syndrome (Buddy Pine), a crazed inventor and former superfan of Mr. Incredible's, who has turned against him for dismissing him as a child.
+Violet and Dash stowaway aboard her chartered jet, and they narrowly survive an attack from Syndrome's missiles.
 After reuniting with Bob on the island, the family is captured but manages to escape and return to Municiberg, where they defeat Syndrome's final Omnidroid.
 Back home, Syndrome attempts to abduct Jack-Jack, but the baby unexpectedly manifests powers and escapes.
 Helen catches Jack-Jack midair by transforming into a parachute, while Syndrome is ultimately killed when his own cape is caught in his aircraft.
 The film ends three months later, with the family preparing to confront a new threat, the Underminer.

 In Incredibles 2 (2018), Helen is recruited by telecommunications moguls, siblings Winston and Evelyn Deavor, to lead a public relations campaign aimed at restoring public support for superheroes, who remain outlawed after the Parrs fail to apprehend the Underminer.
-Chosen over Bob due to her lower history of collateral damage, Helen becomes the public face of the movement and undertakes solo missions designed to demonstrate the value of superheroes, while Bob remains home with the children.
-During one of Helen's missions, she encounters a mysterious villain called the Screenslaver, who uses hypnotic signals transmitted through screens and goggles to control others.
+Selected over Bob due to her lower history of collateral damage, Helen becomes the public face of the movement and undertakes solo missions designed to demonstrate the value of superheroes, while Bob remains home with their children.
+During one of Helen's missions, she encounters a mysterious villain called the Screenslaver, who uses hypnotic signals transmitted through television screens and goggles to control others.
 Helen eventually discovers that Evelyn is the Screenslaver, motivated by a belief that society's reliance on superheroes contributed to her parents' deaths.
-Evelyn hypnotizes Helen and Bob, and attempts to sabotage the campaign by using them to crash a luxury ship it into the city.
+Evelyn hypnotizes Helen and Bob, and attempts to sabotage the campaign by forcing them to crash a luxury ship carrying several dignitaries into the city.
 Helen is ultimately freed when Jack-Jack uses his powers to remove her goggles, allowing her to free Bob and Frozone, and intercept Evelyn.
 With her family's help, Helen apprehends Evelyn during her attempted escape and, after stopping her from throwing herself to her death, hands her over to the police.